'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 "We were literally fighting for our lives," Solomon said.

-Today, many medical researchers say it's difficult to find funding for projects that aren't coronavirus.
+Today, many medical researchers said it's difficult to find funding for projects that aren't the coronavirus.
 Scientists mapped the entire COVID-19 genome and understood transmission within months, not years, after initial infections broke out in China.

 Now, a few months into the coronavirus outbreak, some people have hit the streets demanding officials do less to protect society from the coronavirus.